jpfulton/blog/content/blog/2023-07-02-publish-to-azure-swa/index.md

 - Select an organization to which you belong
 - Choose the repository containing your Gatsby website source code
-- Under "Build Details", select "Gatsby" from the "Build Presets" dropdown to prepopulate the remaining options
+- Under "Build Details", select "Gatsby" from the "Build Presets" dropdown to pre-populate the remaining options

 ![Azure Step Four](./azure-step-4.png)